 Singapore is just one of the countries in the world that has a gambling tax.
 With almost SG$2.7 billion in the fiscal year 2018-2019, this number also indicated a fall on the gain of tax in terms of gambling.
 News online says that there will be an increase in gambling taxes in three years.

 A total of 22% will be taken by the government from their gross revenue.
 Gambling taxes Singapore is a big part of the revenue stream for the government, and this increase in tax pushed players to look for many alternatives outside the country.
-Of course, the tax does not come online from casinos, but also other betting avenues such as Toto, 4D, and other places where patrons can bet their money on.
+Of course, the tax does not come online from casinos, but also from other betting avenues such as Toto, 4D, and other places where patrons can bet their money.

 What are the current tax rates for gambling in Singapore?

 There are many taxes implied when you are playing in Singapore, but the current tax rate is split into two different levels of play.
 The mass-gambling and premium-gambling.
 What are these different tax brackets?

 - The mass-gambling revenue, of course, comes from the casual casino players, the tax rate for this is 15%.